Ricardo Salgado: Career

 Ricardo Salgado was the mentor of BES internationalization, focusing on the strategic triangle Africa, Brazil and Spain.
-Today, BES international area weighs half of the bank's profits.

-In 2012 the bank led by Ricardo Salgado was the only one of the three largest private Portuguese banks to raise capital using only the shareholders and stock market, without recourse to taxpayers' money.
+BES international business grew to such an extent that it represented half of the bank's profits.
+In 2012 the bank led by Ricardo Salgado was the only one of the three largest private Portuguese banks (BES, BCP and BPI) to raise capital using only the shareholders and stock market, without recourse to taxpayers' money.
 In January 2013 BES was the only Portuguese bank to manage the operation that marks the return of Portugal to the markets, since the country has been subject to the European troika's intervention.

 In May 2014, the Bank of Portugal issued a scathing audit which questioned the financial stability and transparency of BES.
 In the wake of this report, and subsequent downgrades of the bank's credit, Ricardo Salgado announced his resignation from the post of CEO.

 Ricardo Salgado was detained on 24 July 2014 in an investigation into suspected tax evasion and money laundering in which Salgado, was later released on bail of €3m after being questioned by an investigating magistrate at Lisbon's central court of criminal investigation.
 The Prosecutor stated to the media that, “after the court hearing the accused was subject to coercive measures to deposit the amount of €3 million, is not allowed to leave the national territory and is prohibited from contacting certain people.
 Under discussion is the possible practice of fraud, breach of trust, forgery and money laundering."

+In 2015, an audit by Deloitte for the Bank of Portugal concluded that the administration of BES led by Ricardo Salgado "disobeyed the Bank of Portugal 21 times, between December 2013 and July 2014", practising "wilful acts of ruinous management".